Menu

 A. Although there will be additional utility costs for the Welcome Center, these are expected to be minor and the parish will budget for these costs accordingly.
 Although no fee will be charged for the use of the Welcome Center by parishioners, it is hoped that the increase in parish vitality created with the addition of the Welcome Center will also increase donations and help offset additional utility costs.
 Equipment costs have been built into project estimate.

-Q. I fully support the renovations, how do I give?
+Q. I fully support the renovations; can I still give?

-A. Beginning with the campaign kickoff on the weekend of October 26-27, all parishioners and school families will be asked to fill out a pledge card to support the capital campaign.
-Donors will have the option of making their gift at a single time, spread over months and years, or both.
-Payments will be accepted in the form of cash, check, direct bank withdrawal via our current partner Faith Direct, stock, donor advised funds, or credit card.
-Further details will be provided with the information distributed on kick-off weekend.
+A. Yes!
+Even though the parish has met its initial fundraising goal, additional funds to help cover potential cost overruns, inflation, and other unforeseen expenses are most welcome.
+Donations can be made at a single time, spread over months and years, or both.
+Payments are accepted in the form of cash, check, direct bank withdrawal via our current partner Faith Direct, stock, donor advised funds, or credit card.
+Please see the “Donate Now” section of this website for more details.
 If you would like to discuss additional donation opportunities, please contact the capital campaign committee at campaign@stgabrielstl.org.

 Q. Campaigns at other institutions have offered the opportunity to name buildings, classrooms, pavers and any other number of memorials with the making of a donation.
-Will St. Gabriel offer similar memorials?
+Is St. Gabriel offering similar opportunities?

 A. Yes.
-A large number of naming and memorializing opportunities are available.
-Details can be found in the campaign materials distributed to every parish and school family, and on the parish website.
-All items are also at our website, stgabrielstl.org/campaign, where you can also select memorial items (subject to your pledge card or Faith Direct completion and subject to first-come availability.
+A large number of naming and memorializing opportunities are still available.
+Details can be found on the parish website at stgabrielstl.org/campaign, where you can also select memorial items.
+All items are subject to pledge card or Faith Direct completion, and to first-come availability.
 Please contact campaign@stgabrielstl.org for further details.

 Q. Who are the committee members?

 A. Fr.
-Thomas Molini, Bill Burnes, Mike Heithaus, Patrick McGinnis, Judy Murphy, Kevin Kozminske, Lee Hahnel, Marcus Adrian, Shawn McLain, James Backes, Erin Backes, Monica Shripka, Jean Gruetzemacher, Tonya McEnery, Jenn Schmitt, Matt Sallaberry, Sarah Henderson, Cal Kennedy and Frank Delonjay.
+Thomas Molini, Bill Burnes, Mike Heithaus, Judy Murphy, Patrick McGinnis, Kevin Kozminske, Lee Hahnel, Marcus Adrian, Shawn McLain, James Backes, Erin Backes, Monica Shripka, Eric Shripka, Jean Gruetzemacher, Tonya McEnery, Jenn Schmitt, Matt Sallaberry, Sarah Henderson, Cal Kennedy and Frank Delonjay.
 We are always seeking additional volunteers to help with the campaign.

 Q. How to help?

-A. If you are interested in making a significant donation of your time or money to a capital campaign, please reach out via email to campaign@stgabrielstl.org.
+A. If you are interested in making a significant donation of your time, money or construction materials to the capital campaign, please reach out via email to campaign@stgabrielstl.org.
 Additionally, and most importantly, please pray for the successful future of St. Gabriel the Archangel Parish and School.

 Q. More questions?